Who are the students?

 Will my child be able to speak Hebrew if s/he goes to Sulam?

 Yes.
 Young children pick up languages incredibly quickly.
 Like anything, what you put in is what you get out!
 The more days your child(ren) spend at Sulam the better.
 That being said, we have had great success with language acquisition in our students.
 The American families have seen such leaps in their children’s ability to understand, speak, and write in the language.

 When does Sulam take place?

-We offer individualized learning two to four afternoons per week Monday through Thursday from 2:30pm to 5:00pm, with an aftercare option to 6pm.
+We offer individualized learning two to four afternoons per week Monday through Thursday from 2:30pm to 5:00pm, with rolling pickup from 5-6pm.
+During that hour, there will be informal aftercare activities.
 The Sulam calendar is based on the Brookline Public Schools calendar, with the exception of the major Jewish holidays.
 When Brookline schools are canceled due to snow, Sulam is canceled as well.

 How can my child take Sulam and piano/chess/math/rug hooking?

 Sulam’s schedule is flexible, so your child can take courses on days when he/she is not at Sulam.
 It is important to note that students learn Hebrew at Sulam as they play, paint, dance, eat, build, sing….
 Many of our students take the program for four days and love being there.

 Isn’t this a long day for little kids?

 It does take some adjustment for the students.
 We take special care at the beginning of the year to help with the transition.
 Luckily, Sulam is fun and engaging; kids learn as they play.

 Where does Sulam take place?

 Sulam is in two beautiful classrooms at Young Israel (YI) of Brookline, in Coolidge Corner.
 Sulam is an independent organization separate from YI, but we are delighted by the opportunity to partner with the synagogue.
 YI is located at 62 Green Street, Brookline, MA 02446.

 How will students get from Brookline public schools to Sulam?